 6 Key Considerations for your Channel/Partner Strategy

-Posted by Chip LeBlanc
+Posted by Doug Harp

 A partnership is an arrangement between parties who agree to cooperate to advance their mutual interests.
 Companies partner to increase the likelihood of each achieving their mission.
 This could be generating leads in a new vertical industry or market, driving incremental revenue, validating a new technology, or identifying a potential suitor.

 No matter what the mission of the partnership strategy, here are some key considerations:

 Align Your Goals